Coastal Pelagic Species: Background

 Stock Assessment and Fishery Evaluation (SAFE) Document

-More information on cps stock abundance, populations trends, and fishery landings is available in the current Stock Assessment and Fishery Evalution (SAFE Report).
+More information on CPS stock abundance, populations trends, and fishery landings is available in the current Stock Assessment and Fishery Evaluation .
 Please contact the Council office to obtain a printed copy.

 The Fishery and Gear